 12. Accessibility and coverage of refund points

-(1) The CEO may prepare, and amend from time to time, a document that sets out the minimum standards for refund point locations and hours of operation (the Minimum Network Standards Code).
+(1) The CEO may prepare, and amend from time to time, a document that sets out the minimum standards for refund point locations and hours of operation (the Minimum Network Standards).

-(2) If the CEO prepares a Minimum Network Standards Code, the CEO must review the document to ensure the minimum standards in the document are adequate —
+(2) If the CEO prepares Minimum Network Standards, the CEO must review the document to ensure the minimum standards in the document are adequate —

 (a) as soon as practicable after the 6 month anniversary of the appointed day for section 47E of the Act; and